adobe/spectrum-web-components/packages/coachmark/README.md

 ## Description

-An `<sp-coachmark>` element can be used to bring added attention to specific parts of your page.
+An `<sp-coachmark-trigger>` element can be used to bring added attention to specific parts of your page.

 ### Usage